DhavalKapil/elasticsearch-lua/docs/client_configuration.rst

   }

 Every configuration passed while creating a client is *optional*.
-Default settings are used for configurations that are not provided by the user.
-Each of these is discussed in detail below.
+Default settings are used for configurations that are not provided by the user, as detailed below.

 Host Configuration
 ------------------